JoseExposito/linux/Documentation/rust/coding-guidelines.rst

 		match self {
 			Some(val) => val,

-			// SAFETY: the safety contract must be upheld by the caller.
+			// SAFETY: The safety contract must be upheld by the caller.
 			None => unsafe { hint::unreachable_unchecked() },
 		}
 	}